What is GBAS and its goal in the National Airspace System?

 GBAS has several advantages in comparison to traditional ILS.
 One GBAS station can support multiple runway ends and reduce the total number of systems at an airport.
 This reduces the Very High Frequency (VHF) requirements and simplifies airport infrastructure.
 Unlike ILS - which requires one frequency per system - a GBAS only requires one VHF assignment for up to 48 individual approach procedures.
 The GBAS has more flexible siting criteria, allowing the GBAS to serve runways which ILS is unable to support.
 A GBAS is sited to minimize critical areas which place fewer restrictions on aircraft movement during ground taxi and air operations.
 The GBAS approach guidance is steadier than ILS approach guidance.
 Also, GBAS requires less frequent flight inspections compared to those required of ILS systems.

 Are any GBAS systems approved for Precision Approach operations?

 Yes, the SLS-4000 supports CAT-I Precision Approach operations.
 The Honeywell International SLS-4000 SmartPath® Landing System received System Design Approval (SDA) from the FAA in September 2009.
 Honeywell developed an upgrade which improves operation when exposed to radio frequency interference; this received FAA SDA in September 2012.

 Where are operational GBAS systems located?

-Currently, two U.S. locations have obtained operational approval for GBAS use and support revenue airline traffic.
+Currently, two U.S. locations have obtained operational approval for public GBAS use and support revenue airline traffic.
 These stations are located at Newark Liberty International Airport (EWR) and Houston George Bush Intercontinental Airport (IAH).
-Internationally, Bremen Airport (BRE) in Germany has also been approved and is being used by airlines for revenue traffic.
+Internationally, several airports have GBAS and support revenue operations (Bremen and Frankfurt, Germany; Sydney, Australia; Malaga, Spain; Zurich, Switzerland; and 15 Russian locations).

 What is LAAS?